Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Once the sun set and there was zero ambient light however, the picture quality of the BenQ HT4050 during movies and TV shows was incredible, with color representation that was above and beyond what you would expect from a projector that costs as much as this one does.
-Skin tones were accurately represented, blacks were rich and vibrant (at least by projector’s standards), and motion of characters on screen was fluid and smooth.
+Once the sun had set and there was zero ambient light, however, the picture quality of the BenQ HT4050 during movies and TV shows was incredible, with color representation that was above and beyond what you would expect from a projector that costs as much as this one does.
+Skin tones were accurately represented, blacks were rich and vibrant (at least by the projector’s standards), and the motion of characters on screen was fluid and smooth.

 Noise and Heat